Orick to Weitchpec

 Bald Hills Road breaks out of the forest into an expansive meadow, and the sight left me a bit awestruck.
 There was only one thing to do: roll to a stop, park in the middle of the road, and record the scene.
 Not a soul around.
 The sun was popping up through the trees and bathed the scene in blinding yellow sunlight.

 On the far side of this meadow was a house, what looked like a private residence, the first one I had seen for the duration of the ride, and adjacent was a small barn.
-The scene was a magazine cover view for that little house and I spent the next few miles daydreaming about who might live there, grandfathered in before these hillsides became a national park in 1968 and the status stopped any subsequent development of these pristine hills.
+The scene was a magazine cover view for that little house.
+I spent the next few miles daydreaming about who might live there, grandfathered in before these hillsides became a national park in 1968.
+The status would have prevented any subsequent development of these pristine hills.

 The breaks in the treeline left me stunned, I had seen pictures, but in person, there was no comparison.
 It reminded me of Bolinas Ridge north of San Francisco, but on a much grander scale if that's even possible.
 In spring, these prairies, as they are called, are adorned in acres of brilliant wildflowers.
 Lupines, larkspur, irises and another dozen wildflowers are flowering from April to June.
 Also keep an eye out for golden California buttercups, purple monkshood and crimson clusters of firecracker weed during the bloom.